hilmanfitriana19/link-shortener/README.md

 1. Create a new Firebase project at [Firebase Console](https://console.firebase.google.com)
 2. Enable Authentication and Firestore Database
 3. Configure Google Sign-in method in Authentication
-4. Update `src/config/firebase.ts` with your Firebase configuration
+4. Copy `.env.example` to `.env` and fill in your Firebase configuration

 ## Firestore Database Structure